d4r1us-drk/dotfiles/README.md

 ## Scratchpads
 A scratchpad is a convenient way to access and hide frequently used applications.
-Applications launched in the scratchpad can be toggled with a keybinding, making it easy to keep them accessible without cluttering the main workspace.
+Applications launched in a scratchpad can be toggled with a keybinding, making it easy to keep them accessible without cluttering the main workspace.